yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 This configuration tells Rultor to get `scrt/secret.txt.asc` from the root directory of your repository, decrypt it and save the result into `secret.txt`.
 You can access it from your script as `../secret.txt`.
+In other words, you can access it at `../secret.txt`, relative to the repository root from where your script is executed.

 ## Docker Image